|1. Quick Facts

 6. How Are Student Employees Paid?

-On-Campus: The employing department will instruct the student regarding the procedures for completing the weekly timesheet, which may be paper or online.
-The weekly timesheet must be signed by the student and supervisor.
+On-Campus: The web-based application e-timesheets are used for non-exempt employees, including students, to submit their weekly hours electronically.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.
-The supervisor is responsible for submitting the student’s weekly hours to the department’s business office for the payment of wages.
+The employing department will instruct the student regarding the procedures for completing the weekly e-timesheet.

 Off-Campus: The supervisor will receive pre-dated Time Report Forms from Student Employment.
 Time Report Forms must be faxed or e-mailed to Student Employment every Friday by 5:00pm, in order for the student to be paid the following Friday.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.